-On August 1st, 2018, an Ebola outbreak was declared in Eastern DR Congo.
+On 1st of August 2018, an Ebola outbreak was declared in Eastern DR Congo.

 The current Ebola outbreak started just north of Beni.
 The shaded, dark green areas are where Medair works.

-Medair supports over 60 health facilities in Eastern DR Congo, with Health, Nutrition, Water, Sanitation & Hygiene (WASH), and related interventions.
+Medair supports over 60 health facilities in Eastern DR Congo, with Health, Nutrition, and Water, Sanitation and Hygiene (WASH) and related interventions.

-Our first priority is to ensure suspected Ebola cases can be safely identified, isolated and referred at these health centers, in order to:
+Our first priority is to ensure that suspected Ebola cases can be safely identified, isolated and referred at these health centres, in order to:

 Ensure suspected Ebola patients receive timely care

 Prevent further spread of Ebola Virus Disease

 Enable affected populations to continue to access quality primary health care in a safe environment

 Beginning with areas where the risk is most elevated, Medair is ensuring that supported health centres are equipped to triage patients at the entrance to the health centre before isolating suspected Ebola cases in a temporary isolation area, while arranging for referral.

 Health centre staff are being trained on how to consistently implement screening, isolation and referral without exposing themselves or other patients to the risk of being infected with Ebola Virus Disease.
 To support this, they are being equipped with personal protective equipment and receive instruction on how to safely screen and isolate suspected Ebola patients.